CP violation: Direct CP violation

 Despite many searches, no other manifestation of CP violation was discovered until the 1990s, when the NA31 experiment at CERN suggested evidence for CP violation in the decay process of the very same neutral kaons (direct CP violation).
 The observation was somewhat controversial, and final proof for it came in 1999 from the KTeV experiment at Fermilab and the NA48 experiment at CERN.

 Starting in 2001, a new generation of experiments, including the BaBar experiment at the Stanford Linear Accelerator Center (SLAC) and the Belle Experiment at the High Energy Accelerator Research Organisation (KEK) in Japan, observed direct CP violation in a different system, namely in decays of the B mesons.
 A large number of CP violation processes in B meson decays have now been discovered.
 Before these "B-factory" experiments, there was a logical possibility that all CP violation was confined to kaon physics.
 However, this raised the question of why CP violation did not extend to the strong force, and furthermore, why this was not predicted by the unextended Standard Model, despite the model's accuracy for "normal" phenomena.

-In 2011, a hint of CP violation in decays of neutral D mesons was reported by the LHCb experiment at CERN using 0.6 fb^{−1} of Run 1 data.
-However, the same measurement using the full 3.0 fb^{−1} Run 1 sample was consistent with CP-symmetry.
+In 2011, a hint of CP violation in decays of neutral D meson decays was reported by the LHCb experiment at CERN using 0.6 fb^{−1} of run 1 data.
+However, the same measurement using the full 3.0 fb^{−1} run 1 sample was consistent with CP-symmetry.

 In 2013 LHCb announced discovery of CP violation in strange B meson decays.

-In March 2019, LHCb announced discovery of CP violation in charmed $D^{0}$ decays with a deviation from zero of 5.3 standard deviations.
+In March 2019, LHCb announced discovery of CP violation in charmed D decays with a deviation from zero of 5.3 standard deviations.

 In 2020, the T2K Collaboration reported some indications of CP violation in leptons for the first time.
 In this experiment, beams of muon neutrinos and muon antineutrinos were alternately produced by an accelerator.
 By the time they got to the detector, a significantly higher proportion of electron neutrinos was observed from the beams, than electron antineutrinos were from the beams.
 Analysis of these observations was not yet precise enough to determine the size of the CP violation, relative to that seen in quarks.
-In addition, another similar experiment, NOvA sees no evidence of CP violation in neutrino oscillations and is in slight tension with T2K.
+In addition, another similar experiment, NOνA sees no evidence of CP violation in neutrino oscillations and is in slight tension with T2K.

 In May 2024, a team of theoretical physicists at Brown University determined the third half-life asymmetry of hydrogen-based quark valve amplifiers indicated potential CP violation.

-In March 2025, LHCb announced discovery of CP violation in baryon decays with a deviation from zero of 5.2 standard deviations, specifically the bottom lambda baryon.
+In March 2025, LHCb announced discovery of CP violation in baryon decays with a deviation from zero of 5.2 standard deviations, specifically the bottom lambda baryon (Λ_{b}).